-Obviously, when I first noticed it, I thought my eyes were playing tricks on me, or chalked it up to the lighting.
-I asked around and got mixed responses – some people had seen it and other hadn’t.
-I then decided to turn to the largest and most connected resource available – the Internet!
-This led me to multiple forums and sites where plenty of other men had noticed this.
+Obviously, when I first noticed this, my eyes played tricks on me or chalked it up to the lighting.
+I asked around and got mixed reactions – some people had seen it, and others had not.

-Before getting into it, we should first understand an artistic effect from the late 1800s that will be relevant in understanding why the color shift happens.
+Before we get into this, we should first understand an artistic effect from the late 1800s that will explain why the color shift happens.

-The greenish-bluish tint is quite visible on fair skin, whereas darker-skinned people do not show this hue as prominently.
-Another peculiar thing is that this coloration only appears when a person has recently shaved, when the new hair has just begun to break through the clean, shiny skin.
-So, what is it about that slight stubble that gives it this coloration property?
+The greenish-bluish coloration is clearly visible on fair skin but not so clearly on darker skin types.
+Another peculiarity is that this coloration only occurs when a person has recently shaved when the new hair has just begun to break through the clean, shiny skin.
+So what about the slight stubble that gives it this coloring property?

-After I spent hours researching the topic, I came across two somewhat similar answers that seemed satisfactory.
-The first was based on the pointillism effect.
-In the same way that artists like Signac and Seurat would use clusters of dots to put an image in our head, our own brain does the same thing with the beard.
-When the stubble has just begun to grow, the budding hair appears as tiny black or brown dots on fair skin.
-When looking from a distance, it gives the impression of a color that is a combination of the hair color and skin color.
-Thus, it appears green, blue or grey.
+Just as artists like Signac and Seurat bring a picture into our heads with accumulations of dots, our own brain does the same with the beard.
+When the stubble has just begun to grow, the young hair appears tiny black or brown dots on fair skin.
+Seen from a distance, it gives the impression of a color that is a combination of hair color and skin color.
+Thus, it appears green, blue, or gray.

 The other explanation argues that the black hair absorbs light, particularly of the longer wavelengths of the red/orange region, and reflecting light from the green/blue region.
 This gives it a greenish-blue hue.